User Researcher, UI/UX Designer

 I am an avid youtube user.
-It’s a place where I can watch all of my favorite hobbies, passions, and shows in one space.
-Over the years, I have accumulated many subscriptions to an of different channels.
-As I continue to subscribe to more and more channels, I have found it harder to organize my content due to the sheer amount.
-I decided to resolve this issue by developing a new feature called “My Channels” which would allow user to find content that is filtered categorized based through hashtags references.
+It’s a place where I can watch all of my favorite hobbies, passions, and shows in one place.
+Over the years, I have followed many channels that I enjoyed.
+However, as I continued to subscribe to more and more channels, I found it harder to find certain channels amongst the many subscriptions I followed.
+I decided to resolve this issue by developing a new feature called “My Channels” which would allow users to find content by filtering and categorizing channels based on hashtags links.

 Before developing any actual product, I needed to understand who the user might be.
-I started developing questions as to who might fit the general youtube demographics and then focusing on the experience they have while organizing their subscriptions.
-I looked into YouTube’s mobile insights to gauge an understanding of the audience and what active users are interacting with.
+I started developing questions as to who might fit the average youtube persona and then focused on their experiences with managing their youtube subscriptions.
+I looked into YouTube’s mobile insights to gauge an understanding of the audience and what active users interacted with.

 As of 2018, Youtube accounts for 1/3 of the people on the internet with over 149 million monthly users where the average age range is from 18-34 years old.
 The average mobile session lasts more than 40 minutes.
 50% of Youtube is viewed through mobile devices and it is estimated that 62% of people prefer video platforms to live television.
 It is predicted that by 2025, half of the viewers under 32 will not subscribe to a pay-TV service.

 With this rise in mobile viewership and the increasing number of channels, the capacity to filter content in the future will be much harder.
-Our mobile screens can only show us so much of what we would like to watch given dimensional and filtration limitations.
+Our mobile screens can only show us so much of what we want to see.
 Youtube takes into account the number of subscriptions a person may get, but misses the bar on providing an effective user experience when showing subscription based content.

-I asked youtube consumers, what feature they spend most of their time on, where they watch their content on and how many subscriptions they currently have in their account.
+I asked youtube consumers, what feature they spend most of their time on, where they watch their content on and how many subscriptions they currently had in their account.